gears1763-2/PGMcpp/README.md

 ## Documentation

 Documentation for this project is auto-generated using Doxygen (<https://www.doxygen.nl/>).
-HTML documentation can be found in docs/html, and a pre-compiled LaTeX pdf can be bound at docs/PGMcpp_manual.pdf.
-Additionally, docs/refs contains a few shareable references that form some of the theoretical/empirical bases for the implementation of PGMcpp.
+HTML documentation can be found in `docs/PGMcpp_manual_html.7z`, and LaTeX documentation can be found in `docs/PGMcpp_manual_LaTeX.pdf`.
+Additionally, shareable references are included in `docs/refs/`, and all references are listed in `docs/refs.bib`.

+If you do make changes to the code, you can easily generate updated documentation by way of

+    make docs

 --------

 ## Testing

-Tests are automatically run at compile time; one need only "make all"

-[...]
+Invoking

+    make PGMcpp

+will build PGMcpp and then run the suite of tests defined in `test/` (for more details, see `test/README.md`).
+Additionally, `pybindings/test.py` is provided to test the Python bindings for PGMcpp.

-The makefile and all source code was successfully tested on the following OS and
+The provided makefile and all source code was successfully tested on the following OS and architectures:
-architectures:

     Operating System: Linux Mint 21.2
-              Kernel: Linux 6.5.4-76060504-generic
+              Kernel: Linux 6.5.6-76060506-generic
         Architecture: x86-64

     Operating System: Windows 11 Home